 - a.
-Non-clog pump opening shall have at least two (2)-inch diameter solids handling capacity where raw wastewater is pumped.
-A pump opening shall not have more than three quarters (3/4)-inch diameter solids handling capacity if previously settled effluent is pumped. - b.
-Pumps must be certified to the applicable UL or CSA electrical safety standard, bear the seal of approval of CSA, UL, or an equivalent testing program and be constructed of corrosion resistant materials. - c.
+Non-clog pump opening shall have at least two-inch diameter solids handling capacity where raw wastewater is pumped.
+A pump opening shall not have more than 3/4-inch diameter solids handling capacity if previously settled effluent is pumped. - b.
+Pumps must be certified to the applicable UL or CSA electrical safety standard, bear the seal of approval of CSA, UL or an equivalent testing program and be constructed of corrosion resistant materials. - c.
 Grinder pumps must also be certified to NSF/ANSI Standard 46 and bear the seal of approval of the NSF or equivalent testing and certification program.

-2. Floats and Switches:
+Floats and Switches

 - a.
 Automatic liquid level controls must be provided to start and shut off pumps at a frequency or level specified in the design. - b.
 Floats must be mounted on a stem separate from the pump discharge piping to allow for removal, adjustment, and replacement of the float without removing the pump. - c.
-Float switches must be certified to the applicable UL or CSA electrical safety standard; bear the seal of approval of CSA, UL, or an equivalent certification program; and be constructed of corrosion resistant materials.
+Float switches must be certified to the applicable UL or CSA electrical safety standard, bear the seal of approval of CSA, UL or an equivalent certification program and be constructed of corrosion resistant materials.

-3. Location of Pump or Siphon:
+3. Location of Pump or Siphon

 - a.
 A pump may be, or a siphon shall be, installed in a separate tank following the septic tank and be of sufficient volume to allow pump or siphon cycling commensurate with the design capacity.
-The use of a three (3)-compartment septic tank, sized to provide effective volume in the first two (2) compartments with the pump in the third compartment, is acceptable. - b.
-The second compartment of the septic tank shall not be used as the pump tank.
+The use of a three-compartment septic tank, sized to provide effective volume in the first two compartments with the pump in the third compartment, is acceptable. - b.
+The second compartment of the septic tank shall not be used as the pump tank unless it can be demonstrated to the satisfaction of the local public health agency that the minimum 48-hour detention time will not be decreased and the pump is screened or provided with an approved filtering device to assure that only liquid effluent will be discharged.

-4. Pump or Siphon Discharge Piping:
+4. Pump or Siphon Discharge Piping

 - a.
 The discharge line from the pumping or siphon chamber shall be protected from freezing by burying the pipe below frost level or sloping the pipe to allow it to be self-draining.
 Drainage shall be provided through the bottom of the pump or through a weep hole located in the discharge line prior to exiting the tank. - b.
 The pump discharge piping shall have a quick disconnect that is accessible within the riser to allow for easy pump access and removal. - c.
-The pipe shall be sized to maintain a velocity of two (2) or more feet per second. - d.
+The pipe shall be sized to maintain a velocity of two or more feet per second. - d.
 Automatic air/vacuum release valves shall be installed at high points in the pressure line where necessary to prevent air or vacuum locking and allow self draining of the lines.